-What is the right kitchen bench for you?
+What is the right kitchen benchtop for you?

 Choosing a kitchen bench top is a big deal.
 You have to consider style, functionality, cost effectiveness, durability and aesthetics.

-It has to be suitable for working on so the importance of practically has to be highly considered.
-It also has to be visually appealing as it’s the most dominating factor in a kitchen.
+It has to be suitable for working on so the importance of practically has to be a high priority .
+Also it should be visually appealing as it’s the most dominating factor in a kitchen.

-With so many styles to choose from the task of choosing can be daunting!
+With so many styles to choose from selecting the right one can be daunting!

-Here’s some information on the type of bench tops available, which will make the decision process a little easier.
+Here’s some information on the type of bench tops available to help make the decision process a little easier.

 There are several materials available to the Australian market.
 The most common styles include:

-High pressure laminate: The most common of all benchtops.
-It’s the best economical solution, which is made up of layers pressed together.
-Very durable and versatile.
-Comes in a range of colours, finishes and textures.
+High pressure laminate: The most common of all benchtops and is the best economical solution.
+It’s made up of layers pressed together and is very durable and versatile.
+Laminate comes in a range of colours, finishes and textures.

 Marble: A luxurious and high end material for a kitchen bench.
 Similar to Granite with a smooth surface.
 Works best for dough and pastry preparation.